Jaxelr/dotfiles/Readme.md

 * .gitattributes based on [this repo](https://github.com/alexkaratarakis/gitattributes)
 * .editorconfig based on [this repo](https://github.com/RehanSaeed/EditorConfig)

-To install .git.aliases i can use the following comand:
+To install .git.aliases the following comand can be used:

 ```sh
 curl -o ~/.gitconfig.aliases https://raw.githubusercontent.com/jaxelr/dotfiles/master/git/.gitconfig.aliases